gitlify/examples/README.md

 Examples for JSON schemas supported by gitlify are found under `.gitlify/*/schema.json`

 The `./samples` folder contains the examples from https://rjsf-team.github.io/react-jsonschema-form/ no yet covered.

+- extraErrorSchema is not applicable to our context